So what are dependencies in project management?

 How to Manage Dependencies in Project Management?

-Managing dependencies is no joke.
+Handling dependencies is no joke.

-Whether it’s a resource, time, quality, or cost, a project manager must handle everything to ensure that your project activities stay on track.
+Whether it’s a resource, time, quality, or cost, a project manager must handle everything to ensure that project activities stay on track.

-If not, your project will crash.
+If not, the project will crash.

 So let’s get managing!